 I Wish To Move Out Of My Property.
 What Should I Do?

-The majority of our tenants are required to give at least four weeks notice of their intention to move out of an Estuary Housing Association property in writing.
+The majority of our tenants are required to give at least four weeks notice of their intention to move out of one of our properties in writing.

 Before You Leave Your Home